-Candidates must complete a core course requirement, which consists of a course in transport phenomena, a course in reaction engineering, a course on proposal writing, and a thermodynamics course, as well as six additional courses (total of 30 s.h.).
-There is no world languages requirement.
+All students must complete a core course requirement, which consists of a course in transport phenomena, a course in reaction engineering, a course on proposal writing, and a thermodynamics course, as well as six additional courses (total of 30 s.h.).

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.

-Applicants should have a B.S. in chemical engineering or related discipline, with satisfactory grades, from a recognized college or university in the United States, and a g.p.a. of at least 3.00 on a 4.00 scale.
+Applicants should have a B.S. degree in chemical engineering or a related discipline with satisfactory grades from a recognized college or university in the United States and a cumulative g.p.a. of at least 3.00 on a 4.00 scale.
 Graduates of non-U.S. universities may be accepted, depending on evaluation of their records.
 Applicants who do not meet these requirements may be granted conditional admission by the Graduate Admissions Committee.

 Graduate courses in chemical and biochemical engineering are designed for students who have an undergraduate background in chemical engineering.
 Exceptional students from other areas also may apply for admission to the Ph.D. program in chemical and biochemical engineering.
 If admitted, they may be required to take specific undergraduate courses to prepare them for graduate course work.